Rhacel Parreñas on Women Labor Migration

 Rhacel Salazar Parreñas, Deutsche Bank Member at the Institute for Advanced Study (IAS).
 IAS is known as Albert Einstein’s place of work until his death in 1955.

-Rhacel researches women’s labor and migration in economic globalization.
+Rhacel Parreñas researches women’s labor and migration in economic globalization.
 Her work has been featured in NPR’s The World, Bloomberg News, The New York Times, Wall Street Journal, De Volkskrant, and The American Prospect.
-Years before Rhacel and I met through her sister, Celine Parreñas Shimizu, also in Women of Impact, I saw a Dutch documentary based on Rhacel’s work.
+We spoke about her decade-long research on migrant domestic workers and her stint as bar hostess in Tokyo where women flirt for a living.

 What are you doing at the Institute for Advanced Study (IAS)?